timdev/db-snap/README.md

 Snapshots will be stored locally in $TEMP/db-snaps, unless you specify another local directory using the --local-dir options.
 Using --local-dir is recommended, so your system doesn't automatically clean up local snapshots.
-This script automatically purges local backups that are moe than 6 weeks old at the end of each successful run.
+This script automatically purges local backups that are more than 6 weeks old at the end of each successful run.

 Snapshots will be named by composing the host-name, database name, and date: `<hostname>.<dbname>.<datestamp>.sql.bz2`.
 For example, if your database host is `db01.example.com`, and your database is `customers`, the snapshot file will be